-Finally, we rank all the products by WattPrice, showing the least expensive products first.
+Finally, we rank all the plans by WattPrice, showing the least expensive plans first.

 You can filter and sort offers with or without incentives, based on your willingness to enter a contract, and your tendency to pay on time.

-Click ‘View’ or ‘Buy’ to see specific deal details, and you can buy online if this option is available or click through to contact a retailer directly.
+Click ‘View’ or ‘Buy’ to see specific plan details, and you can buy online if this option is available or click through to contact a retailer directly.

 RACV Energy Compare is a better energy comparison and buying experience.
 Here’s how: